 While public education is primarily a state and local responsibility, the federal government provides assistance to state and local education agencies in support of specific federal initiatives and mandates.

-Overview of the Standards of Quality Funding Process (PPT) – This April 29, 2009, presentation to the General Assembly’s Standing Committee on the Standards of Quality (SOQ) provides an overview of SOQ and other state-funding streams constituting Direct Aid to public education.
+Overview of the Standards of Quality Funding Process (PPT) – This July 2013 presentation provides an overview of the Standards of Quality (SOQ) and other state-funding streams constituting Direct Aid to public education.